mperezjigato/reportsweakly/week5definitive.md

 # Internship - Week 5 - Summary

-Two separate systems are used as testbeds for all avialable parallelisation options of LAMMPS: The ethanol box calculation (week 4) and a Lennard-Jones fluid calculation [^1].
+Two separate systems are used as testbeds for all available parallelisation options of LAMMPS: The ethanol box calculation (week 4) and a Lennard-Jones fluid calculation [^1].

 Pure OpenMP as well as pure MPI and hybrid runs are reported under specific submission parameters.
 Moreover, HPC runs including the Kokkos acceleration package of LAMMPS are considered.
 A set of job submission scripts have been uploaded in the "computationalchemistry" GitHub repository and total wall time tables are enclosed below for both cases: